shubhamnag14/Pima-Indian-Diabete-Detection-Using-Tensorflow/README.md

 What’s more, according to the Table 3, 5 variables (PRG, PLASMA, BP, BODY and PEDIGREE) had an important influence on REP, since their P-Value of coefficient < 0.05.
-Hence, the adjusted model was,
+Hence, the adjusted model was
 REP=-0.853 + PRG*0.0211 + PLASMA*0.00597 - BP*0.00213 + BODY*0.0130 + PEDIGREE*0.136
 The next, doing Cross-Validation checked Generalized Linear Model.
 The MSE (mean square of error) of this model was 2.952.